cag: 1/Did not like it (though the acting was fantastic)

 Wow.
 Salva spends from 1985 to 1996 wandering, orphaned and homeless, from Sudan to Ethiopia to Kenya and finally to the United States before he can put down any kind of roots, get an education, and even find a few - new and old - family connections.
 This is an amazing and wonderful true story of one of the thousands of "lost boys of Sudan," written by an award-winning author who actually knows him.
 Salva has done amazing things with his life.
 After you read this book (and you must) go to Salva's website: Water for Southern Sudan.

-I'm a just-retired fourth grade classroom teacher, I've taught fifth grade, middle school literature, and college-level children's literature.
+I'm a newly-retired fourth grade classroom teacher, I've taught fifth grade, middle school literature, and college-level children's literature.
 Now I work as an assistant in the Youth Services department of a big public library....heaven!
 Originally from New England, I lived and taught on the coast of Maine for many years, then spent 14 years in the glorious sunshine of Tucson, Arizona, and moved a year ago to south central Pennsylvania - a new adventure!
 I adore my kids, my grandkids (I got married at "age 9"), my students, books and reading, quilts and quilting, yarn and knitting, papercrafts and altering books, genealogy, letterboxing,watching movies on the "big screen" - and hitting the road to adventure far and wide.
 I hate to cook and love to eat.
 There are only two states that I've not yet visited, but I'm determined to get to all of them, even if I have to row....
 Next goal?
 Foreign countries?
 US capitals or major cities?